appleinautumn/url-shortener-go/README.md

 - Shorten long URLs to short IDs via a POST request.
 - Resolve short IDs to the original URLs via a GET request.
-- Stores URL mappings in a SQLite database (`urls.db`).
+- Stores URL mappings in a SQLite database.

 ## Getting Started

 ### Prerequisites

-- Go 1.18 or later installed.
+- Go 1.18 or later.
-- SQLite3 installed (for the database).
+- SQLite3.

 ### Installation